 One word may convey a different meaning when said in a different tone.
 So, you have to ensure that you use the appropriate tone of voice to convey your particular message to your team.
 This way, you won’t be misunderstood, or discouraged and demotivated by members of your team.

-Communication isn’t only about getting your own message across.
+Communication skills are not only about getting your message across.
 It’s a two-way street.
 If you’re not paying heed to what the other individual is saying, it becomes difficult to end up on the same page.

 New employees can have a hard time learning the ropes of an organization and how it truly operates.
 Since most businesses work from a particular set of internal knowledge, there’s already a built-in training program at your disposal.

-Making internal knowledge readily accessible via documentation is another excellent way to keep effective communication flowing.
+Making internal knowledge readily accessible via documentation is another excellent way to keep effective communication skills flowing.

 If you convey to an employee that they have done a great job, the compliment won’t be effective as you think.
-In fact, they may end up thinking, “But what was great about the task?
+They may end up thinking, “But what was great about the task?
 How will I do it again if I don’t know?”
 So you need to be specific with your compliments.

 As a manager, you must always remember that trying to maintain effective workplace communication is a time-consuming process.
-That’s why it’s best to employ the aforementioned practice tips.
+That’s why it’s best to employ the aforementioned practice tips for the best communication skills.
 If you implement them successfully, you’re bound to witness positive results.